 Tucson is a diverse larger city in Arizona that is most often described as laid-back.
 It is also known for its many great restaurants that serve a wealth of delicious foods from many different cultures.

 There is a sizeable senior population, and the city has many terrific retirement communities as well as fantastic healthcare choices.

 Tucson is well-known for its many annual community events held throughout the year.
-The city is also home to many fine and lush golf courses, boasts a wide variety of shopping destinations and has many outdoor related activities to enjoy helping residents stay healthy and fit.
+The city is also home to many fine and lush golf courses and has many outdoor related activities to enjoy helping residents stay healthy and fit.

 - Arizona-Senora Desert Museum

 - Sabino Canyon Recreation Area – explore famed hiking trails and waterfalls

 - San Xavier del Bac Mission – 18th century architecture

 - Tucson Botanical Gardens – 16 gorgeous gardens